Consequences of DUI Conviction

 • Not eligible for restricted license

-• May petition for restricted license 3 years after date of conviction.
-Limited to driving to and from work and in course of employment
+• May petition for restricted license 3 years after date of conviction

 • License suspended indefinitely but may petition after 5 years